Tightlock coupling

-Janney Type H TightLock coupler standards were established by the Association of American Railroads.
-Management and development of the standard was transferred to the American Public Transportation Association in 1971 when passenger service was nationalized in the United States from most private railway companies to Amtrak.
+Janney Type H Tightlock coupler standards were established by the Association of American Railroads, which transferred the standard to the American Public Transportation Association in 1971 when passenger service was nationalized in the United States from most private railway companies to Amtrak.

 On a standard-gauge railway, the nominal mounting height for the coupler (rail top to coupler center) is 33 in, with a 34+1/2 ± 1 in maximum height on empty cars and 31+1/2 ± 1 in minimum height on loaded cars.

 AAR Type F

 AAR Type F Vertical InterLock couplers, often mistaken for the Type H Tightlock, are another variety, typical on North American gondola wagons that go through rotary dumpers.

 Tightlock use in the United Kingdom

 Type H couplers are in widespread use on multiple unit passenger trains in the UK built from the mid 1970s onwards.
 The previous generation of slam door units fitted with Buckeye/Henricot couplers had required a shunter to get down onto the track and stand between the two units to manually trip the coupler mechanism as well as connect or disconnect the air pipes and electrical jumper leads.
 In order to reduce staffing costs and cut down station dwell times, British Rail looked to incorporate an automatic coupler mechanism in its new power-door trains.
 Class 313 units were the first stock to incorporate this.
 Air-operated Tightlock couplers were chosen, together with underslung electrical connector boxes controlled by a Drum switch, and this allowed drivers to single-handedly attach or split a train without having to leave the cab.